©© Léa Scappini

 Enjoy the mountains without skiing!

-Non-skiers or just a desire to discover the mountains without having a set of skis on your feet?
+Are you a non-skier or just want to discover the mountains without having to put on skis?